matteoicardi/LifeInChrist/Confirmation/ResourcesforConfirmation.md

 ## Saints for Youth
-Every candidate or every group could choose a saint to be their patron saint.
-They could research the saint and present it to the group.
-If one per group, the group could then vote on the patron saint for the group.
+Every candidate or every group can choose a saint to be their patron saint.

 These saints have been chosen as they are particularly relevant to the youth of today.
 Many of them died young or had an adventorous, sometimes usual, sometimes very unusual and special childhood and life.
 They are all very inspiring and have a lot to teach us.
 - Saint *Maria Goretti*.
 Patron saint of youth.
 She was only 11 years old when she died.
 She is a martyr of purity.